nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 918
 00:55:20,542 --> 00:55:22,198
-[SPEAKER_06]: It could have gone through this
+[SPEAKER_06]: It could have gone through this flow and it could've been

 919
 00:55:22,178 --> 00:55:27,598
-[SPEAKER_06]: hand it off to the developer, and even if there's not security to run it on production for the payroll stuff,
+[SPEAKER_06]: handed off to the developer, and even if there's not security to run it on production for the payroll stuff,

 920
 00:55:27,578 --> 00:55:29,689